NickBwalley/Realtime-Chat-App-Node-Express/README.md

 Am really excited in building this mini-project module and add it to my repertoire. </br>
 #Note....
-There's still more to cover, you can build up on this CHATAPP and extra features! </br> Like, connect to whichever DB you want. </br> maybe MongoDB, MySQL, Cassandra, Postgresql or whichever database you prefer.
+There's still more to cover, you can build up on this CHATAPP and extra features! </br> Like, connect to whichever DB you want, like MongoDB, MySQL, Cassandra, Postgresql or whichever database you prefer.
 ## Without further ado,
 ### Let's dive into this everybody!
 (Allons-y tout le monde!) :wink: